Non-Egyptian visitors to Egypt are required to have a valid passport with at least six months left before expiration.

-Non-Egyptian visitors arriving in Egypt are required to be in possession of a valid passport.
 A visa is required for most citizens of other countries when entering into Egypt.
-Upon arrival at any of the Egyptian ports of entry, visitors from these countries may obtain a visa: USA, United Kingdom, European Union, Australia, Canada, Croatia, Georgia, Japan, New Zealand, Norway, Macedonia, Republic of Korea, Russian Federation, Serbia, Ukraine, United Kingdom, United States of America
+Upon arrival at any of the Egyptian ports of entry, visitors from these countries must have or get an entry visa: Australia, Canada, Croatia, European Union, Georgia, Japan, Macedonia, New Zealand, Norway, Republic of Korea, Russian Federation, Serbia, Ukraine, United Kingdom, United States of America

-Visas are easily obtained at the airport upon arrival in Egypt; the cost in 2014 is about $20 (USD) per person.
-Your TOET airport chaperone will collect passports and funds from each guest and purchase visas upon arrival.
-He will then assist you through customs and help you collect your luggage.
+A TOET rep/chaperone will collect passports and fees from each guest and purchase everyone’s visas upon arrival.
+S/He will then assist you through customs and help you collect your luggage.

 Visa information from the Egyptian Embassy (Washington, DC)